FeatureCloud/fc-sPLINK/README.md

 #### Prerequisite

-To run the flimma application you should install Docker and featurecloud pip package:
+To run the sPLINK application you should install Docker and featurecloud pip package:

 ```shell
 pip install featurecloud
 ```

-Then either download the flimma image from featurecloud docker repository:
+Then either download the sPLINK image from featurecloud docker repository:

 ```shell
 featurecloud app download featurecloud.ai/splink